DavidVujic/python-polylith-docs/docs/index.md

 Polylith offers a solution to the Microservice vs Monolith tradeoffs.
 Microservices are great, but the standard kind of setup will probably introduce a new set of problems:

-- source code is spread out in several repositories.
+- Source code is spread out in several repositories.
-- duplicated code.
+- Duplicated code.
-- shared code need to be packaged as libraries - that means even more repositories.
+- Shared code need to be packaged as libraries - that means even more repositories.
-- microservices running different versions of tools and dependencies, potentially also different Python versions.
+- Microservices running different versions of tools and dependencies, potentially also different Python versions.

-That's a lot to maintain.
+Phew, that's a lot to maintain.

-A Monorepo addresses these types of issues, and Polylith comes with a simplistic solution to them.
+A Monorepo addresses these types of issues, and Polylith comes with simplistic solutions to them.
-In addition to that, Polylith is focusing on the Developer Experience.
+In addition to that, Polylith is very much about the Developer Experience.
 It has support for REPL Driven Development - a workflow that makes coding both joyful and interactive.

 > If you can improve just one thing in your software development, make it getting faster feedback. [^2]